WHAT’S NEW ABOUT COVID VACCINATIONS

 - What is in the Covid-19 mRNA vaccines?

 - Are the current COVID-19 mRNA vaccines safe for children?
-Currently, the Pfizer vaccine is only approved by Health Canada for those over 12 years of age.
-The Moderna vaccine is only approved for those over the age of 18 years of age.
-Trials are on-going, we will update this site when more information becomes available.
+Currently, the Pfizer and Moderna vaccines are approved by Health Canada for those over 12 years of age.

 - I have already had COVID-19 do I now have immunity or do I still need a vaccine?
 It is uncertain how long immunity will last after infection with COVID-19.
 Those who have recovered from COVID-19 should still get the vaccine.
 Acutely ill individuals, as a precautionary measure, should not be vaccinated.